-- Help maintain an environment conducive to academic pursuit. - Treat fellow residents and Residence Life staff with respect, consideration, and cooperation. - Accord every resident personal dignity and report incidents of racial and/ or other discrimination or harassment to Residence Life staff. - Understand and comply with all University and Residence Life policies and regulations. - Resolve personal and community issues in a calm and diplomatic manner. - Take action by addressing any situation with a Residence Life staff member or a fellow resident (if you feel comfortable) when it interferes with your rights or the rights of others. - Exercise an individual commitment to personal and community security.
+- Help maintain an environment conducive to academic pursuit. - Treat residents and staff with respect, consideration, and cooperation. - Accord every resident personal dignity and report incidents of racial and/or other discrimination or harassment to Housing and Residence Life staff.

+- Understand and comply with all University and Housing and Residence Life policies and regulations. - Resolve personal and community issues in a calm and diplomatic manner. - Act to address notify a Housing and Residence Life staff member or a fellow resident (if you feel comfortable) when it interferes with your rights or the rights of others. - Exercise an individual commitment to personal and community security.